 Introduction

-Volunteers are required to go through an induction and training programme which takes time and effort from our regular volunteering team, therefore we can only accept people who are able to commit to regular morning shifts for the longer term, not just for a few weeks.
+Volunteers are required to go through an induction and training programme which takes time and effort from our longer serving volunteering team, therefore we can only accept people who are able to commit to regular morning shifts for the longer term, not just for a few weeks.

 Our volunteers aim to complete a morning shift a week, arriving around 7-8am and finishing around midday, we need people to be with us for at least 2 hours.
 Each morning our volunteers work in small teams of 2 or 3.

-Although we also require volunteers at weekends, we give priority to persons who can offer help weekday mornings, as this tends to be when we have the most vacancies.
+Although we require volunteers on weekends, we are currently giving priority to people who can offer regular weekday mornings.

 We have a volunteer room with toilet where our team can have a break, clean up and make a drink.
 Our volunteers often make great friends with the animal characters we have and like-minded volunteers.